Alexisimonian/spotiphyte_JS-AJAX-API/README.md

 # spotiPhyte
 Welcome to spotiPhyte: our final project at Makers Academy!! <br>
 We were challenged to make an app in two weeks in team of five.
-The app and the language used could be anything.
+The app and languages used could be anything.
 We thus imagined spotiPhyte and built it from A to Z in the given time.

 ## What is spotiPhyte